 First there is the friendship Antony offers to his audience.
-His initial word to address them is "Friends," and he later calls them "gentle friends," and "good friends, sweet friends."
+His initial word to address them is "Friends," and he later calls them "gentle friends" and "good friends, sweet friends."
 He takes various opportunities to compliment them (for example, calling them "kind souls").
 He labels their tears for Caesar "gracious drops."
 He openly shares his feelings with them, at one point weeping before them (though very likely the tears are bogus).

+Second is the friendship between Antony and Caesar.
 Antony's first positive words about Caesar recall him as a loyal friend ("he was my friend, faithful and just to me").
 This is the first piece of evidence offered to show the crowd that Caesar was a good man.
-Antony highlights the emotional value of friendship by stopping in midspeech to say "Bear with me / My heart is in the coffin there with Caesar, / And I must pause, till it come back to me."27Antony later refers to himself as "a plain blunt man that love my friend" to show his own simple, good character.28
+Antony highlights the emotional value of friendship by stopping in mid-speech to say: "Bear with me / My heart is in the coffin there with Caesar, / And I must pause, till it come back to me" (Act 3, Sc.2, Lines 115-17).
+Antony later refers to himself as "a plain blunt man that love my friend" to show his own simple, good character (Act 3, Sc.2, Lines 230-31).

 The third friendship Antony exploits to great effect is that between Brutus and Caesar.
-Antony memorably describes Brutus as "Caesar's angel," claiming Caesar loved him above all others.29 Realizing that Brutus is one of the killers, Caesar dies, but not of dagger wounds.
-Rather, in Antony's account, what kills Caesar is Brutus' betrayal of this supposedly sublime friendship: "For when the noble Caesar saw him stab, / Ingratitude, more strong than traitors' arms / Quite vanquished him."
-Seeing Brutus desert him "burst his mighty heart" and "great Caesar fell."30 Having persuaded the crowd that Caesar represented all of the people, Antony artfully turns Brutus' betrayal of a friend into treason against his countrymen ("Then I, and you, and all of us fell down / Whilst bloody treason flourish'd over us.").
+Antony memorably describes Brutus as "Caesar's angel," claiming Caesar loved him above all others.
+Realizing that Brutus is one of the killers, Caesar dies, but not of dagger wounds.
+Rather, in Antony's account, what kills Caesar is Brutus's betrayal of this supposedly sublime friendship: "For when the noble Caesar saw him stab, / Ingratitude, more strong than traitors' arms / Quite vanquished him."
+Seeing Brutus desert him "burst his mighty heart" and "great Caesar fell" (Act 3, Sc.2, Lines 196-201).
+Having persuaded the crowd that Caesar represented all the people, Antony artfully turns Brutus' betrayal of a friend into treason against his countrymen ("Then I, and you, and all of us fell down / Whilst bloody treason flourish'd over us.").